mathiasvkaiz/robond-search-and-sample-return-p1/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.
+As the obstacles on the map are dark areas (and this can be said for all three color channels RGB) and navigatebale area instead is quite bright we can separate obstacles and navigatable space by definined a color threshold.

 ![alt text][image1]
 At this code snippet in the notebook we identify the obstacles by defining a threshold border with rgb_thresh parameter.
 Afterthat we analyze all three RGB channels separately and check if the given pixel value is above or below the threshold.
 If this is the case we set a 1 as value in the array (that has the same size as the image) or an 0 if it is below the threshold (done on array initialization -> color_select = np.zeros_like(img[:,:,0]))